How long are the arms in DBM?: Proofs

 \subsection{Heuristic argument}

 We start with an informal account of our argument, which consists of three steps.

 \textbf{Step 1.} We use a well-known property of harmonic measure that was first invoked in this context in \citep{TauGrowth}.
-In two-dimensional case we observe that if the $n$-th particle is attached at a point with harmonic measure $\hm$, then
+In $2$ dimensional case we observe that if the $(n+1)$-st particle is attached at a point with harmonic measure $\hm$, then

 Hence, for DBM-$\pr$ we have

 Let $\tau$ be a function such that